HomeGlossary › Nard

 In Perfumery

 Nard (spikenard, Nardostachys jatamansi) provides a heavy, earthy-animalic base note with ancient character.
 Key compounds: jatamansone/valeranone (woody-earthy), patchoulol (patchouli-type), isovaleric acid (sweaty-fermented).
-Functions in religious/incense, oriental, and historically referenced compositions.
+Functions in religious/incense, amber, and historically referenced compositions.
 CITES Appendix II — sourcing requires certification.
 Pairs with frankincense, myrrh, and sandalwood in sacred-incense accords.